Mainack/hatespeech-data-HT-2017/README.md

 You can read the paper [here](https://homepages.dcc.ufmg.br/~fabricio/download/HT2017-hatespeech.pdf)
 1. *If you have any questions about this data feel free to contact Dr. Mainack Mondal (email id in the paper pdf).*
 1. This is data on hatepspeech collected from social media sites Twitter and Whisper on 2014 - 2015.
-1. The dataset contains total 20,705 hate posts from Twitter and 7,604 hate posts from  Whisper,
+1. The dataset contains total 20,705 hate posts from Twitter and 7,604 hate posts from  Whisper.

 1. **Please cite our paper in any published work that uses any of these resources.**